iansu/talks/talks/zero-dependency-clis/slides-v3.md

 <!--
 **BETWEEN**

-Note that we're still slicing off the first two element of process.argv.
+Note that we're slicing off the first two element of process.argv.
 This is to get rid of the node executable and the name of your script.

 There is another proposal being worked on to define something called `mainArgs` which would give you only the arguments passed to your script.
 -->